3 min read

 Representative Lee notes that this bill is intended to “prevent the Attorney General and others in the Trump Administration from stifling the budding cannabis industry.
 If the federal government chooses to interfere in these state matters, it’s up to Congress to prevent this harmful overreach.”

 The House version of the Marijuana Justice Act, also known as the REFER Bill has made headway receiving 17 co-sponsors.
-As politicians on Capitol Hill continue to push forward more states that have legalized cannabis for medical and recreational purposes are expected to jump on the bandwagon.
+As politicians on Capitol Hill pushed the measure forward, support grew.
+More states with legal medical and recreational cannabis were expected to join in.

 “The federal government should respect the will of the voters in states that have voted to decriminalize cannabis,” cites Congresswoman Lee, “It’s time to stop wasting taxpayer money on the failed War on Drugs.”